Effects of dispersion parity-violating interaction in electron scattering and atoms: Effective potential due to the fermion loop

 where $g\approx0.65$ is the $Z$-boson-neutrino interaction constant, $c_W^2=1-s^2_W=0.76127$, $s_W^2\equiv \sin^2\theta_W$.
 Following Refs.~\cite{StadnikPRL2018,MunroPV}, we introduced here effective number of neutrinos,

 Indeed, there are 3 ordinary neutrinos.
-However, we should add one-loop contributions of all fermions with masses smaller than that of the $Z$-boson, including $\, e,\,\mu,\, \tau, \, u,\, d,\, s,\, c,\, b$. $N_\text{eff}$ is not an integer number since interaction constants of other fermions with $Z$-boson are different from that for neutrinos, see Appendix \ref{AppB1}.
+However, we should add one-loop contributions of all fermions with masses smaller than that of the $Z$-boson, including $\, e,\,\mu,\, \tau, \, u,\, d,\, s,\, c,\, b$. $N_\text{eff}$ is not an integer number since interaction constants of other fermions with $Z$-boson are different from that for neutrinos, see Appendix \ref{AppB} for details.

 Diagrams PG1 and PG2 in Fig.~\ref{fig:diagram1} do not have enhancement factor $N_\text{eff}$.
-Using the calculations of the momentum and radial integrals presented in Appendix \ref{AppA2} with the result in Eq.~(\ref{EqA23}), we obtain the following correction to the nuclear weak charge (see also Appendix \ref{AppB3} for details):
+Using the calculations of the momentum and radial integrals presented in Appendix \ref{AppA}, we obtain the following correction to the nuclear weak charge:

 For the proton weak charge this ratio, enhanced by the small value of $(1-4 \sin^2\theta_W )=0.044$ in the denominator, is 3.8\%.
 Adding contribution (\ref{e:Qw1}) corresponding to the SE diagram, we obtain the total correction to the nuclear weak charge